How do I use the Barbell Jack?

 How much weight on the bar can I hook and pull with your Barbell Jack?

-Does it work on a Trap Deadlift Bar?
+Does it work on a Hex or Trap Deadlift Bar?

 Is the included Resistance Band, intended for deadlifts?

 No, it’s intended to be used for the usual Resistance Band exercises, check out our blog on “Hip Thrust benefits for Men”

 My bar doesn’t fit, should I force it in?

 Please don’t, as per reply above, please ensure you are not trying to hook our or any jack on the 50 mm (2 in) section where the plates slide in.
 We have intentionally limited the opening where you hook the bar for that purpose.
 We recommend placing the Barbell Jack on the inner section of the bar ideally not more than 20 cm (8 in) from the weight plates stopper ring or on the knurl marks.
 Please don’t hook in the middle of the bar.